fredgibbs/fredgibbs.github.io/courses/american-food/schedule.md

 - Keith Stavely and Kathleen Fitzgerald, _America's Founding Food_ (1: This Beautifull Noble Eare), read 4--15 and 45--48 more carefully; skim (but don't skip) 15--45 on the various dishes.
   - In the early pages, look for how corn figured into different cultural value systems
   - In the section you're skimming: What do the recipes do?
 What's the point?
-They illustrate through specific examples (maybe too many) how many Native American culinary traditions were incorporated into English traditions, and how English traditions adapted to new geographic circumstances, and how many Native American traditions were gradually were assimilated into what would be considered quintessentially American dishes (Riinjun bread into Boston Brown Bread).
+They illustrate through specific examples (maybe too many) how many Native American culinary traditions were incorporated into English traditions, how English traditions adapted to new geographic circumstances, and how many Native American traditions were gradually were assimilated into what would be considered quintessentially American dishes (Riinjun bread into Boston Brown Bread).